whole-tale/wt-design-docs/users_guide/browse.rst

 To delete a Tale, select the red **X** from the **Browse Tales** page or the **Delete Tale** button from the **View Tale** page.
 You will be prompted to confirm before the Tale is deleted.
 It is important to understand the difference between *stopping an instance of a Tale* and *deleting a Tale*.
-When the Tale is deleted, it will no longer be available in th system.
+When the Tale is deleted, it will no longer be available in the system.